matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

 idea.
 If type systems make you jam those two things together, they are wrong, because they are separate ideas.
 We would like to keep them separate.
-We are trying to use our programs to model the world and communicate with each other, and when we communictate with each other you never say "I have got six maybe sheep in my truck".
+We are trying to use our programs to model the world and communicate with each other, and when we communicate with each other you never say "I have got six maybe sheep in my truck".
 Never ever.
 Nothing is inherently a maybe string.